Robert Nozick’s Political Philosophy

 According to Nozick, a major problem for all end-state doctrines is precisely the falsity of this shared conviction.
 For surely information that cannot appear within such a matrix is essential to a sensible judgment about which of these available distributions is just.
 Consider, e.g., the following information.
 D2 is the distribution of income that obtains when A is enslaved to B who employs C as his effective overseer.
 D1 is the distribution that obtains when A is partially emancipated and is only subject to slavery-like exploitation by B and C one week per month.
 And D3 is the distribution that obtains when A is entirely emancipated.
 Given the obvious relevance of this sort of information for any responsible selection of one of these distributions as the just one, any doctrine that asserts or presumes that the information available in the matrix suffices has to be deeply flawed.

 Patterned theories of distributive justice escape this problem because they hold that the just distribution is the available distribution in which the income accorded to individuals most tracks some feature of those individuals—e.g., their moral desert or their economic effort—and the incidence of that feature is not reported in that income matrix.
 Hence, one cannot say which of the distributions presented in the above table is to be selected until one also knows what the distribution of the to-be-tracked feature is among A, B, and C. In addition, plausible patterned doctrines will focus on features of individuals that are historical—e.g., how much moral desert particular individuals have amassed or how much economic effort they have evinced.
-So, plausible patterned doctrines will be historical.
+Plausible patterned doctrines will be historical.
 However, unlike historical entitlement doctrines, historical patterned theories will not determine the justice of the particular holdings of individuals on the basis of whether those individuals acquired those holdings through entitlement generating or conveying processes.

 Nozick offers a series of arguments each of which is supposed to discredit all (non-trivial) end-state and patterned principles.
 (At this point, Nozick employs the term “patterned” to refer both to end-state principles and track-the-feature principles.)
 We must focus here on two of those arguments.
-The first, most famous, and most misunderstood of these arguments appears in the section of ASU that is entitled “How Liberty Upsets Patterns” (160–164).
+The first, most famous and most misunderstood of these arguments appears in the section of ASU that is entitled “How Liberty Upsets Patterns” (160–164).
 The second appears in the section entitled “Redistribution and Property Rights” (167–174).

 In “How Liberty Upsets Patterns”, Nozick asks each of his readers to envision an income distribution that accords with her favorite patterning principle.
-Then Nozick points out that more or less as soon as that pattern P1 is instituted, individuals will engage in highly innocuous dispositions of what has been assigned to them in the name of justice that will engender a different pattern P2.
-For instance, a million fans will each pay Wilt Chamberlain 25 cents to see him play basketball.
+Then Nozick points out that more or less as soon as that (putatively) just pattern P1 is instituted, individuals will engage in highly innocuous dispositions of what has been assigned to them in the name of justice that will engender a different pattern P2.
+For instance, a million fans will each pay Wilt Chamberlain 25 cents out of their (putatively) just holdings to see him play basketball.
 However, this new pattern P2 will almost certainly be convertible through fine-tuned social engineering into another pattern P3 that better realizes the favored patterning principle.
 Imagine, e.g., that the $250,000 that is concentrated in Wilt’s hands within P2 can be effectively redistributed downward whereas it could not be effectively redistributed downward when it was still spread out among Wilt’s moderately prosperous fans.
 Thus, if we continue to assess distributions on the basis of the selected patterning principle, we will have to declare P2 to be unjust and maintain that justice requires its conversion into P3.
 And, more or less as soon as P3 is instituted, individuals will engage in highly innocuous dispositions of what has just been assigned to them in the name of renewed justice that will engender a different pattern P4 … and so on.
-Nozick then identified two problems with this continued application of the favored patterned rule.
+There are two problems with this continued application of the favored patterned rule.

 By what process could such a transfer among two persons give rise to a legitimate claim of distributive justice on a portion of what was transferred, by a third party who has no claim of justice on any holding of the others before the transfer?
 (161–2)

 It does not seem to be a sufficient answer to say that injustice must have entered in P2 because, after all, when we apply the operative distributive principle to P2 we reach the conclusion that P2 is unjust.
+For the injustice of P2 is precisely what is at issue.

 The second problem is that the endorsement of redistributive interference with the outcomes of persons’ innocuous deployments of their assigned holdings seems to be inconsistent with the justice of that assignment of holdings.
 For surely one may dispose as one chooses of one’s just holdings as long as one does not unjustly impinge upon others and their just holdings.